HTTPArchive/almanac.httparchive.org/src/content/en/2025/seo.md

   )
 }}

+_Note that for analysis we lowercased all the user-agent names identified in our crawl to ignore any differences between sites.
+While some crawlers may provide a preferred capitalization in their docs, they <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc9309#section-2.2.1:~:text=Crawlers%20MUST%20use%20case%2Dinsensitive%20matching%20to%20find%20the%20group%20that%20matches%20the%20product%20token%20and%20then%20obey%20the%20rules%20of%20the%20group">should, in theory, disregard case</a> when processing `robots.txt` files._

 The catch-all user agent `*` is the most common approach to crawler directives found in `robots.txt` files today.
 In 2025, it appeared in 77% of files—up slightly from 2024, and from the mid-70% range in 2022.
 The steady rise indicates that most site owners prefer to implement broad, universal rules rather than maintaining complex bot-specific instructions.

-Where specific user agents _are_ mentioned in `robots.txt` files, Google's advertising crawler (`adsbot-google`) and `AhrefsBots` take the lead again, as they did last year.
+Where specific user agents _are_ mentioned in `robots.txt` files, Google's advertising crawler (`adsbot-google`) and `ahrefsbots` take the lead again, as they did last year.

 Targeting of `adsbot-google` in `robots.txt` directives rose to 9.8% (desktop) and 9.5% (mobile) in 2025, compared with 9.1% (desktop) and 8.9% (mobile) in 2024.

-`AhrefsBot` also remained a leading named crawler, specified in 9.3% of desktop and 9.5% of mobile `robots.txt` files.
-Combined with `AhrefsSiteAudit` (4.6% desktop / 4.3% mobile), this reflects the ongoing importance of controlling access by SEO tools, which can generate significant crawl activity.
+`ahrefsbot` also remained a leading named crawler, specified in 9.3% of desktop and 9.5% of mobile `robots.txt` files.
+Combined with `ahrefssiteaudit` (4.6% desktop / 4.3% mobile), this reflects the ongoing importance of controlling access by SEO tools, which can generate significant crawl activity.

 Other named crawlers that appeared in notable volumes this year include:

-- `MJ12Bot` (Majestic): 7.3% desktop / 7.3% mobile
+- `mj12bot` (Majestic): 7.3% desktop / 7.3% mobile
-- `Googlebot`: 6.2% desktop / 6.7% mobile
+- `googlebot`: 6.2% desktop / 6.7% mobile
-- `Nutch`: 5.0% desktop / 4.8% mobile
+- `nutch`: 5.0% desktop / 4.8% mobile

 ##### `bingbot` rarely named in `robots.txt`

 `bingbot` ranks 22nd among named user agents in `robots.txt` files and appears in less than 3% of `robots.txt`.
 When a bot appears in `robots.txt` files, it means website managers care enough about that crawler to explicitly control its behavior, either allowing it, restricting it, or setting crawl rates.
 Low appearance rates suggest benign neglect.
 Despite Microsoft's massive <a hreflang="en" href="https://blogs.microsoft.com/on-the-issues/2025/01/03/the-golden-opportunity-for-american-ai/">investment in AI</a> and its integration of <a hreflang="en" href="https://blogs.microsoft.com/blog/2023/02/07/reinventing-search-with-a-new-ai-powered-microsoft-bing-and-edge-your-copilot-for-the-web/">ChatGPT into Bing</a>, the crawler itself hasn't become more prominent in `robots.txt` files.
-Even with its AI enhancements, Bing's web footprint and importance to site operators remain largely unchanged, a quiet contrast to the rapid rise of AI-focused crawlers like `gptbot` named in `robots.txt` files (more on that below).
+Even with its AI enhancements, Bing's web footprint and importance to site operators remain largely unchanged, a quiet contrast to the rapid rise of AI-focused crawlers like `gptbot` named in `robots.txt` files (more on that later).

 ##### Slight growth in use of named user agents